eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 and the workload has a dependency with the AddCondition equal to `ADD_COND_RUNNING`, the ServerState shall insert the DeleteCondition `DelCondNotPendingNorRunning` for the dependency on that workload into its delete graph.

 Comment: The dependency shall only be deleted if the workload depending on it is neither running nor waiting.
+Workload dependencies with AddCondition `ADD_COND_SUCCEEDED` or `ADD_COND_FAILED` do not need DeleteConditions.

 Rationale: This prevents a workload that expects a dependency as running from errors or crashes if the dependency is deleted.